top of page

 What are the recent changes to the AEWV?

-• Minimum skills and experience: Applicants must prove qualification for the offered job (typically 3 years experience or a comparable NZ Level 4 qualification).
+2. Minimum Skills and Experience: Applicants must demonstrate qualifications for the job, equivalent to 3 years of experience or a NZ Level 4 qualification.

-• Employer engagement with Work and Income: Mandatory for ANZSCO 4 and 5 roles before migrant approval.
+3. Employer Engagement: Mandatory engagement with Work and Income for ANZSCO 4 and 5 roles before migrant approval.

-• Minimum work hours: Employers must provide at least 30 hours/week or risk losing accreditation.
+5. Minimum Work Hours: Employers must provide a minimum of 30 hours per week or risk losing accreditation.

-Can my company still hire migrant workers for lower-skilled roles (ANZSCO 4 & 5)?
+Can my company still hire migrant workers for ANZSCO 4 & 5 roles?

-How do the new English language requirements impact my migrant employee application?
+How do the new English language requirements affect migrant employee applications?

-The minimum English language standard will be specified by Immigration New Zealand.
-Ensure your migrant worker meets this standard before applying for an AEWV for an ANZSCO 4 or 5 role.
+Immigration New Zealand specifies the minimum English language standard.
+Ensure your migrant worker meets this requirement before applying for an AEWV for ANZSCO 4 or 5 roles.

 What are the implications of the minimum work hour requirement?

-Your company must guarantee at least 30 hours of work per week for the migrant worker throughout their AEWV.
-Failure to do so can lead to accreditation issues.
+Ensure your company guarantees at least 30 hours of work per week for the migrant worker throughout their AEWV.
+Failure to meet this requirement may jeopardize your accreditation.

 Do the changes apply to existing AEWV holders?